Positive virus tests bounce VCU from NCAAs; Oregon advances - WTMJ

 VCU athletic director Ed McLaughlin declined to say which players tested positive, citing privacy concerns.
 There were multiple positive tests over two days, which is why the Rams had to forfeit, while other schools were able to play first-round games after a single COVID-19 case.

-Oklahoma, for example, was in action Saturday despite guard De’Vion Harmon’s positive test.
+Oklahoma, for example, was in action on Saturday despite guard De’Vion Harmon’s positive test and beat Missouri.
 Georgia Tech lost to Loyola Chicago on Friday after ACC player of the year Moses Wright tested positive.

 “I just shake my head to think we did all the right things all the way through,” McLaughlin said.
 “I want to make clear that this is not something where our team broke protocol and did the wrong thing.
 We don’t know how this happened, but it certainly wasn’t because of bad behavior.”